serverless/blog/posts/2018-02-20-etl-job-processing-with-serverless-lambda-and-redshift.md

 **Note:** If you want a deeper dive on the `serverless-python-requirements` plugin, check out our previous post on [handling Python packaging with Serverless](https://serverless.com/blog/serverless-python-packaging/).

-With the deoendencies out of the way, let's get started.
+With the dependencies out of the way, let's get started.
 Replace the `serverless.yml` file contents with the following `yaml` code:

 ```yml
 service: sample-etl